murchandamus/bips/bip-update-process.md

   bitcoin community.
 * A **Process BIP** describes a process surrounding bitcoin, or proposes a change to (or an event in) a process.
 Process BIPs are like Specification BIPs, but apply to topics other than the bitcoin protocol and bitcoin implementations.
-  They often require community consensus, and users are typically not free to ignore them.
-Examples include procedures, guidelines, and changes to the decision-making process.
+  They often require community consensus and are typically binding for the corresponding process.
+Examples include procedures, guidelines, and changes to decision-making processes such as the BIP Process.

 ## Workflow